 Jumping to the other side of the globe, events in Cairo this past week, on the heels of the revolt in Tunisia, have been driven in part by social media tools to the point where the teetering government has tried to block Twitter feeds and Facebook pages.
-The crisis is being driven by and often reported on through these channels —although the real crisis is the result of 30 years of one-man rule, reported widespread corruption, huge divides bewteen haves and have nots and police state tactics.
+The crisis is being driven by and often reported on through these channels —although the real-life PR crisis is the result of 30 years of one-man rule, reported widespread corruption, and huge divides between haves and have-nots and police state tactics.

 What roles should people take in crisis situations is one reason to have an effective crisis plan in place.
 In November, the global PR warhorse Weber Shandwick announced it had created a “crisis simulator” called Firebell that creates “… an authentic, real-time experience of being under attack on social media channels.
 This proprietary application allows clients to participate in a real-time dialogue in a secure, off-the-Internet environment.”